 My‑re sighed, “The nine hells.
 We’re back to square one and don’t even know where to start looking.”

-“Shhh!
-It’d take months or years asking around.
+“Shhh!”
+My‑re hissed.
+“It’d take months or years to ask around.
 That won’t do.
-If someone has knowledge of Araminth, we have to find them and then more importantly, get them to talk,” My-re said more to herself than anyone.
+If someone knows Araminth, we must find them and, more importantly, get them to talk.”

 “How?”

 Havelock smacked his lips.
-“While we wait for brilliance, do you mind asking if there is any more of that Rirorni tea?
+“While we wait for brilliance, do you mind asking if there is more of that Rirorni tea?
 I also wouldn’t say no to a few more of those honey dates.”

 “How?”